Vasquez

-Vásquez is a surname of Galician origin, which later spread all over the Spanish-speaking world.
+Vásquez (/es/; English pronunciation: /ˈvæs.kɛs/, VASS-kess) is a surname of Galician origin, which later spread all over the Spanish-speaking world.
 Alternative spellings of the name include Vázquez or Vasques (particularly in regions with seseo), and Vasquez or Vazquez (in countries where Iberian languages are not commonly spoken).

 Overview

 To a lesser extent it also occurs in Portuguese-speaking countries (spelled Vasques), where Vasco is also used as a surname.
 Vasquez means "[son] of Vasco", and Vasco comes from the pre-Roman latinized name "Velascus", a name of uncertain origin and meaning, but probably Basque or Iberian.
 In Galician-Portuguese the pre-Roman name becomes Velascu > Veascu > Vaasco > Vasco.

 In some Spanish-speaking countries, families of non-Iberian ancestry have also adopted this surname.
 In Colombia and Argentina, there have been instances of "Watzke" and "Watzka" families, of German-Czech descent, Hispanicizing their surnames to "Vasquez".
 The surname was chosen as being the one most closely resembling their former name; in Italy a similar phenomenon was noted with some "Watzke" changing to "Vasco".

 There are also Spanish cognate surnames Velasco and Velázquez/Velazquez.